ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 Information submitted through third-party support platforms is also subject to those platforms' privacy policies.

-## 8. Personal Information We Do Not Intentionally Collect Through the Extension
+## 8. Information We Do Not Intentionally Collect Through the Extension

-Except for information technically necessary for license activation/validation or information that you voluntarily provide for support, SQL Visual Debugger is not designed to collect or transmit to Ariel Turgeman:
+Except for the limited usage telemetry described in Section 1, information technically necessary for license activation or validation, and information that you voluntarily provide for support, SQL Visual Debugger is not designed to collect or transmit to Ariel Turgeman:

 - SQL query contents;
 - database contents or query results;